ryedin/site/_services/postgresql.md

 You can create PostgreSQL databases using the `convox services create` command.
 For example, to create a database called "pg1", use the following command:

     $ convox services create postgres pg1
-    Creating postgres (pg1)...
+    Creating pg1 (postgres)...
 CREATING

 This kicks off the provisioning of a Postgres database on the Amazon RDS service.
 Creation can take up to 15 minutes.
-To find out if the database available, use the following command:

-    $ convox services info pg1
-    Name    postgres
-    Status  creating
-    URL
+To check the status of the DB creation, use the command specified in "Database Info" below.
+The status will be 'creating' until the database becomes available.

 ### Database info